About the Artist

 Kenneth is a studio artist in chashama’s Workspace Program and is fiscally sponsored by The Solo Foundation.
 He has won awards from the American Advertising Federation and had work selected for the Bombay Sapphire & Russell Simmons Artisan Series.
 He performed in the remount of Rashaun Mitchell’s NOX at Danspace Project, has been a panelist for The One Club, and guest lectured on collaboration at Bard College.

-He is a Creative Director at UPROAR!@DDB New York and is Art Editor of H.O.W.
+He is a Creative Director in advertising and is Art Editor of H.O.W.
 Journal.
 Kenneth received a BFA in Illustration and an AAS in Graphic Design from Rochester Institute of Technology, NY.
 He has artwork in numerous collections including Barclay & Rebecca Knapp, Lester Marks, and Dr. Richard J. Massey.

 ChaShaMa studio at the Brooklyn Army Terminal